 One of the reasons ash blonde hair is so flattering is its ability to play nicely with almost any other hair color.
 For that reason, ash blonde makes a fantastic balayage color.
 As a hand-painted highlight all over the head, ash blonde adds serious high points to your mane.

 Strawberry Ash Blonde Hair

 This ultra-cool hue combines a light red with ash blonde, creating a rich blonde that’s made for fair and medium skin.
 Because it’s such a stunner, we love this look for all hair lengths and textures.

 You thought we were just going to leave it at a single pastel shade?
 Not a chance.
-This cool rose shade is all the best parts of the pastel trend, without any of the harsh neon influence.
+This cool rose shade is all the best parts of the pastel trend, without any of the harsh neon hair color influence.

 Bright blonde hair isn’t for everyone, especially those who like cool-toned hair.
 In that case, we love the look of chocolate blonde ash.

 If you’re thinking of giving this shade a try, make sure your stylist places a few bright highlights throughout for maximum movement and depth.